IAUDIO: iAUDIO F2

-In June 2007, Cowon announced the iAUDIO 7, a player based on the iAUDIO 6 but with 4, 8, or 16 gigabytes of flash memory instead of a hard drive.
-The OLED screen from the iAUDIO 6 model was replaced by a TFT with 260,000 colors (18 bit colour depth).
-The device used a swing-control.
-Audio recordings could only be saved in WMA format, with a user selectable bitrate of 64, 80, 96, or 128 kbit/s.
-The device played MP3, WMA, FLAC, Ogg Vorbis, WAV, and ASF audio files as well as Xvid videos.
-The frame rate of video playback was limited to 15 frames per second.
-It was produced in Korea.

-Unlike its predecessor, the iAUDIO 6, the iAUDIO 7 had no USB host (USB On-the-Go) capabilities.

 iAUDIO E2

 In November 2009, the iAUDIO E2 was released.
 The iAudio E2 has no screen which means it fully operates four buttons, two on each side, and voice cues.
 The button location is at the same place on both sides of the device.
 The volume fluctuates in minuscule increments.
 The 2GB memory may be filled with songs to play in order or shuffle; it supports AAC, FLAC, MP3, OGG, and WAV files and can play for up to 11 hours on a single charge.

 iAUDIO 9+

 In July 2013, the iAUDIO 9+ was released.
 The unit has exactly the same physical and technical specifications as the original iAUDIO 9, except for a slightly larger internal speaker and JetEffect v.
 5.0 (the original iAUDIO 9 was released with JetEffect v.
 3.0).
 The Cowon iAUDIO 9+ comes in three capacities (and two colours): 8GB (white), 16GB (black), and 32GB (black).
 It has a 2-inch QVGA (320 x 240-pixel) display positioned atop a capacitive touchpad.
 It includes a 30mW headphone amplifier, video connectivity (through an extra cable), a microphone, and an FM radio (to record voice and broadcasts).
 The device is 40g in weight and is 95 x 43 x 8.9mm (3.74 x 1.69 x 0.35 inches) in size.
 It also supports a variety of audio formats (including rarities like FLAC and OGG) and USB mass storage.